richardcavell/text_mode_megademo/Sounds/Readme.txt

-The sounds come from Wikimedia Commons.
+This file is part of Text Mode Demo by Richard Cavell June 2025

-The sound Modelm.ogg came from here: https://commons.wikimedia.org/wiki/File:Modelm.ogg by Cpuwhiz13
+The sound Modelm.ogg came from Wikimedia Commons, from here: https://commons.wikimedia.org/wiki/File:Modelm.ogg by Cpuwhiz13

-RJFC presents and Text mode demo were created by this website: https://speechsynthesis.online/
+RJFC Presents and Text Mode Demo were created by this website: https://speechsynthesis.online/
 The voice is "Ryan"

-The Joy sound is part of:
-https://commons.wikimedia.org/wiki/File:Joy_To_The_World.ogg
-by Lowell Mason, Isaac Watts, U.S. Army Chorus
+The Joy sound is from Wikimedia Commons: https://commons.wikimedia.org/wiki/File:Joy_To_The_World.ogg by Lowell Mason, Isaac Watts, U.S. Army Chorus